July 2007 Archives

 You will be fat if friends in your social network are fat.
 Really?

-It seems anecdotal - either completely obvious or an urban myth, but Nicholas Christakis and James Fowler claim to show proof of the pudding in their study, "The Spread of Obesity in a Large Social Network over 32 Years", published in this week's New England Medical Journal (NEJM).
+It seems anecdotal - either completely obvious or an urban myth, but Nicholas Christakis and James Fowler show this in their study, "The Spread of Obesity in a Large Social Network over 32 Years", published in this week's New England Medical Journal (NEJM).

-The authors used data from the 'never stops giving' Framington Heart cohort, and importantly "quantified" what many people presumed to be a given, as Christakis explains in this video from Harvard's Office of Public Affairs.
-Apparently, they conclude, obesity spreads via social clusters which extend to three degrees of separation.
+The authors used data from the Framington Heart cohort to quantify what many people take as a given, that people who associate with fat people are more likely to be fat, as Christakis explains in this video from Harvard's Office of Public Affairs.
+According to their research, obesity spreads via social clusters that extend to three degrees of separation.
 Subjects who had a close friend who became obese within a particular time interval increase their own chances of becoming obese by 57%.
 An obese spouse would increase their chances of becoming obese by 37%, and an obese sibling would increase their chance of obesity by 40%.

 "Our findings that the weight gain of immediate neighbors did not affect the chance of weight gain in egos [primary subjects] and that geographic distance did not modify the effect for other types of alters (e.g., friends or siblings) helps rule out common exposure to local environmental factors as an explanation for our observations."

 The old-fashioned soda-fountain has been replaced by McDonald's.
 Fast-food habits aren't local, nor are habits of allaying thirst with Coca-Cola.
 Watching TV for 4 hours a day isn't a local habit.
-Nor is the propensity to drive endlessly around parking lots in a Jeep Patriot or Liberty vying for a parking space less than fifteen paces from the mall entrance.
+Nor is the propensity to drive endlessly around parking lots vying for a parking space less than fifteen paces from the mall entrance.

 FF